jrconlin/pushgo/GCM_NOTES.md

 This will prevent overuse of a given key from impacting other systems reliant on that particular key.

+NOTE: You will need to provide the Project Number to clients.
+You can get this value by going to the Google Developers Console, and going to the Project Dashboard.
+The Project Number is currently located near the top of the page above the "Project Dashboard" header.

 Client Use
 ---